 You’ve probably heard successful people discussing how keeping a journal is one of the keys to their success.
 Oprah once said, “Keeping a journal will absolutely change your life in ways you never imagined”.
 In fact, it is such an effective tool, many successful people often use their journal first thing in the morning to plan out their day, AND then again at night to reflect.

 While journals can be used as a personal tool, I use my journal as a commonplace book for pretty much everything business related, too.
-For example:
+For example, brainstomring, goal setting, inspiration, documentation, and reflection and review.

 It is very rare to see me without a pen and notebook or journal.
 I am always creating lists, notes, sketchnotes or doodles, and capturing anything I find inspiring.
 Apparently, I am not alone.
 Richard Branson once wrote on the Virgin blog: “Note taking is one of my favourite pastimes.
 I can’t tell you where I’d be if I hadn’t had a pen on hand to write down my ideas”.